 Interested in attending a live, on-going mind and body workshop?
 These Mind and Body Workshop classes will return in the Fall!
 Look back here for details in August.

 Sessions are generally held in the Basement Meditation Room at 3615 Locust Walk (the Graduate Student Center building).

 Workshops are facilitated by Sandi Herman, MS, Health and Wellness Educator.
 Any questions?
 Contact Sandi at firstname.lastname@example.org for more information.

 Other stress reduction workshops specifically tailored to your group's interest and needs are available to students upon request, at no cost.
 Past workshops have included various topics related to mind-body awareness, including time management, self-care, and relaxation techniques.
 Contact Sandi at email@example.com for more information about having a stress reduction workshop designed for your group.

 Individual Sessions for Stress Reduction

 Sandi also offers two types of individual sessions for stress reduction and for smoking cessation.
-The sessions are 50 minutes in length, and the first session of each type is free to all Penn students.
-Subsequent sessions are $40, and not covered by insurance.
+The sessions are 50 minutes in length, unlimited, and free to all Penn students who have paid the clinical fee.